 This comprised of Panchmel Dal Bati Churma, Govind Gatta Curry, Makke ki Roti, Whole Wheat Roti, Bajara Roti and Rice.

-They serve good variety of non veg delicacies as well.
+They serve good variety of non veg delicacies as well and all are fresh.

 There was a separate counter placed for desserts which served special Rajasthani sweets like Malai Ghevar, Ras Madhuri, Mohanthal, Moong Dal halwa along with the others like Wild berry pastry, Strawberry baked yogurt, Pistachio Gateau, Red velvet pastry, Balu Shahi, Raspberry Mousse, Chocolate exotic mousse to name a few.

 Malai Ghever- Made in Ghee, dipped in sugar syrup and layered with Malai.
 The ratio of the crunchy aspect to the soft slimy topping was done very neatly.
 I totally loved it!

 Also Check:- Ranglaar – A Colourful Rendition of Food and Music!

 This is a 10 days Fest, which will be continued till 31st of August, 2017.
 So, if you are reading this blog within time then do not dare to miss these lip-smacking delicacies at Double Tree by Hilton Chinchwad Pune.
 The buffet is charged at Rs.
 949/- + taxes.

 Do share your experience in the comments section below.
 I would love to see your response here.